mariosotil/river-framework/README.md

 ## A single interface for different NoSQL databases

-It is an Object-Document Mapper Framework for NoSQL databases in **development stage**.
+It is an Object-Document Mapper Framework for NoSQL databases at **development stage**.
 Here you will find about the development itself: current and next features, known issues, dependencies, binaries, Maven artifacts, demos, and, of course, the source code :-)  You will find a presentation about the project at its [website](http://www.riverframework.org)

 ## Features